Resolutions may not last but you don’t need to be lumbered with that gym contract

 Well-meaning gym goers whose enthusiasm for the treadmill has waned by this point in January, are being advised that it may not be too late to terminate a contract made in haste, albeit with the best of intentions.

 With estimates suggesting that at least 56% of New Year’s resolutions are never completed, January is a time when many gym memberships quickly start to gather dust.
-However, as Lauren Bryan from FBC Manby Bowdler’s Commercial Litigation team explains, ill-placed resolutions don’t need to be costly – so long as you act quickly.
+However, as Olivia Jones from FBC Manby Bowdler’s Commercial Litigation team explains, ill-placed resolutions don’t need to be costly – so long as you act quickly.

 “Gym memberships that never really get off the ground in the New Year can be cancelled so long as the consumer can meet certain criteria.